-The most common cause for the condition is surgical scraping or cleansing of tissue during a dilation and curettage surgery (D&C).
+The most common cause for the condition is surgical removal of tissue during a dilation and curettage surgery (D&C).
 The procedure is usually performed after an elective abortion procedure, miscarriage, or during the removal of a retained placenta after delivery.
-The trauma that results in the uterine walls after the procedure leaves a scar.
+The trauma that results in the uterine walls after the procedure may lead to a scar.

 If the surgery happens between two and four weeks after you give birth to remove a retained placenta, you have a 25% chance of developing Asherman syndrome.
 A retained placenta is when the placenta does not leave your body within 30 minutes of giving birth.
 It can happen if it gets trapped behind the cervix or if it is stuck to the uterine wall.
 The more of these procedures you have, the higher the risk of developing the condition.
 Uterine adhesions can also be because of other pelvic surgeries like a cesarean section or the removal of fibroids.

-Another cause is endometrium infections like genital tuberculosis.
+Another cause is endometrial infections like genital tuberculosis.
 Genital tuberculosis is when tuberculosis bacteria enter your reproductive system.